v-espitalier/Raytracer-tch-rs/README.md

 Here you can find a port to Rust, of the Ray Tracer in Atari 8-bit BASIC by D. Scott Williamson ( https://bunsen.itch.io/raytrace-movie-atari-8bit-by-d-scott-williamson ).

-I provide 3 implementations here:
+You can find 3 implementations here:

 - 2 CPU implementations (One that follows the Atari code line by line to get close to the the original output, and a fancier implementation in which I have replaced the dithering graphics with the usual color gradient, higher resolution, and multithreading for faster computation.)